turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 ## What is Knex?

 Knex is a great library for working with many kinds of databases.
 It isn't a full ORM like ActiveRecord, but it includes features like data migrations and seeds, which is great for us.
-The documentation isn't excellent, but that's fine, because we're only going to be using one command: `.raw()`
+The documentation isn't excellent, but that's fine, because today we're only going to be using one command: `.raw()`

 ## Setting Up the Database